-- Rarely do we second guess the validity of our memory, but the truth is that our minds do sometimes deceive us by creating false memories.
+- Rarely do we second guess the validity of our memory, but the truth is that our minds do sometimes deceive us by creating false or distorted memories.

 - A recent study demonstrated this phenomenon, as participants claimed to remember viewing footage of United 93 crashing in Pennsylvania on September 11—but this never happened.